dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 this hability to try to isolate parts of your system while you are testing it is super powerful.
 With test doubles, we can:

 - Exercise hard to reach code paths, such as ever handling and reliable third-party service
-- Wright specs for a layer of your system before you have built it its dependencies
+- Write specs for a layer of your system before you have built it its dependencies
 - Use an API while you are still designing it so that you can fix problems with the design before the implementation
 - Demonstrate how a component Works relative to its neighbors